LEAP - Tandem learning (English, French, German, Italian, Portuguese, Spanish)

 - You must complete an enrolment form to register for the course (see How to Apply).

 - Attendance at the preliminary meeting for Tandem Learning (Tandem induction, see below) is compulsory.
-The meeting will be held on Friday 26 September 2014 (click here for Tandem sessions), in a venue tto be announced.
+The meeting will be held on Friday 26 September 2014 (click here for Tandem sessions), room A113 in the Samuel Alexander building.
 You will be required to attend twice: first for the plenary and secondly with your language group, as follows:

 - 14:00-15:30 Tandem English/French/German/Italian/Portuguese/ Spanish ALL STUDENTS TO ATTEND